roman-milk/roman-milk.github.io/sister-mary.md

  "Yes, Sister Mary," he automatically answered.

  He was certainly ready for bed.
 It would take little work to finish off what he had started.
 His cock was rock hard.
-Report_Story #1